cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 }
 ```

 Note the `eventTrigger` step uses `jmespathQuery` to listen for the `containerImagePush` `eventType`.
-Also note the `triggerdBy` condition `EventTriggerCause` in the [`when` directive](https://jenkins.io/doc/book/pipeline/syntax/#when) - this will result in the `Anchore Scan` stage only running (and the provisioning of a K8s pod based agent) if this job is triggered by a Cross Team Collaboration event.
+Also note the `triggerdBy` condition `EventTriggerCause` in the [`when` directive](https://jenkins.io/doc/book/pipeline/syntax/#when) - this will result in the `Anchore Scan` stage only running (and the provisioning of a K8s pod based agent used for the scan) if this job is triggered by a Cross Team Collaboration event.

 If the newly built container image doesn't pass all of the policies specified in the [`.anchore_policy.json`](https://github.com/cloudbees-days/anchore-scan/blob/master/.anchore_policy.json) file then the job will fail.